 The signal box, opened wit the station in 1885, was on the south side of the loop, at its east end.

 The station replaced Strathpeffer [1st] which was inconvenient being some way to the east and at a higher level than the road and town.
-This older station was on the alignment forced upon the railway by the town which did not want a railway running through it.
-This has resulted in the town not being served by a railway, following the closure of both stations, and a long climb to Raven's Rock Summit from both directions on the Kyle line.
+This older station was on the alignment forced upon the railway by a local landowner and the town which did not want a railway running through it.
+This has resulted in the town not being served by a railway, following the closure of both stations, and a long climb to Raven Rock Summit from both directions on the Kyle line.

 The box closed in 1936, replaced with a ground frame.

 A marshalling yard, Fodderty Junction Yard, was established close to the junction to facilitate the carriage of heavy mines traffic westwards over Raven Rock Summit and on to Kyle of Lochalsh in the Second World War.

 The timber part of the platform was removed in 1948/49.

 The line closed in 1951 and was dismantled by a contractor based in Motherwell.

 The Museum Coffee Shop is located in the station alongside the Highland Museum of Childhood .

 The Strathpeffer Spa Railway Association wishes to reinstate the railway on the largely intact trackbed, and build a locomotive shed and museum.
 The ticket office would be within the former station building.
 With a connection to the main line steam services could operate to both Dingwall and Kyle of Lochalsh from the base at Strathpeffer.